 ROBERT CHANDLER SWALLOW

 Mr. Swallow gained a breadth of experience in policy, strategy, military operations, counterterrorism, cyber warfare, economics, infrastructure, operations research and nuclear engineering while serving in the U.S. Navy.
-He concluded his military service in three joint assignments: Commander of the JWAC, professor at the National Defense University teaching Economics of the National Security Strategy during the Great Recession and developing the Afghanistan-Pakistan Hands Fellowship, and in the Pentagon, serving as the Senior Military Assistant to the Assistant Secretary of Defense for International Security Affairs developing policy options for the Middle East, Russia, the Caucasus, Europe, Africa and NATO.
-His sea tours included operations around the world, highlighted by commanding the guided missile frigate USS Nicholas that intercepted the merchant ship BBC China carrying contraband nuclear centrifuges to Libya exposing the illegal nuclear efforts of Pakistan, Iran, North Korea, and Libya; executing emergency relief efforts in Yemen after the terrorist attack on USS Cole; and driving the carrier, USS Enterprise.
+He concluded his military service in three joint assignments: Commander of the JWAC, professor at the National Defense University teaching Economics of the National Security Strategy during the Great Recession and developing the Afghanistan-Pakistan Hands Fellowship, and in the Pentagon, serving as the Senior Military Assistant to the Assistant Secretary of Defense for International Security Affairs developing policy options for the middle East, Russia, the Caucasus, Europe, Africa and NATO.
+His sea tours included operations around the world, highlighted by commanding the guided missile frigate the USS Nicholas that intercepted the merchant ship BBC China carrying contraband nuclear centrifuges to Libya exposing the illegal nuclear efforts of Pakistan, Iran, North Korea and Libya; executing emergency relief efforts in Yemen after the terrorist attack on the USS Cole; and driving the carrier, USS Enterprise.

 EDUCATION